 1. How closely must M.Ed.
 Counselling Program applicants meet the two-year teaching or related experience admission requirement?
 Can study be considered related experience?

 The graduate application process is competitive.
-When applying to the M.Ed.
-Counselling Program, applicants must have already accumulated the equivalent of 2 years of full-time, paid, relevant work experience following completion of their 4-year undergraduate degree.
-The 2 full-time equivalent (FTE) years may be accumulated over a period of longer than 2 years.
+Applicants to the M.Ed.
+Counselling must have accumulated the equivalent of two years of full-time, paid, relevant work experience and have completed a four-year undergraduate degree.
+The two full-time equivalent (FTE) years may be accumulated over a period longer than two years.
+Your application will not be considered if you do not have this experience.
 Relevant work experience for those applying to the Counselling Program should involve strong interpersonal and communication skills.
 Some examples of relevant work experience might include social work, peer helping, pastoral care, working with members of a vulnerable population, teaching, special needs care, group home, hospice work, at-risk youth outreach, community outreach, distress line work, big brothers/sisters, and lay counselling programs.
 Relevant volunteer work, in addition to the 2 FTE years, will be considered an asset.
 Please note that study cannot be counted as a related experience.

 2. Can I still be considered for the Counselling Program if I don't have the pre-req B average in the courses taken in my last 2 years (or 60h) of university study (i.e. including coursework in undergraduate degree(s) and any graduate work completed)?